-Since the very beginning Summit Ministries has focused on applying Christianity’s essential doctrines to understand the times and know what our society ought to do.
-Summit’s board of directors, employees and volunteers seek to clearly state our faith as well as the convictions that flow from it.
+Since the very beginning, Summit Ministries has focused on applying Christianity’s essential doctrines to understand the times and know what our society ought to do.
+Summit’s board of directors, employees, and volunteers seek to clearly state our faith and the convictions that flow from it.

 Statement of Faith